My alphabetical journey through the National Photography Collection continues with a look at ‘Instantaneous’ photography.

 The earliest photographic processes normally required exposures of many seconds, or even minutes, rendering the photography of movement impossible.

 The taking of such photographs became known as ‘instantaneous photography’.
-Whilst the term was in common usage during the 19th century, there was surprisingly little discussion or agreement as to precisely what it meant.
+While the term was in common usage during the 19th century, there was surprisingly little discussion or agreement as to precisely what it meant.

 In practice, it was applied to any photograph which contained an element of movement or which was taken with an exposure of less than one second.